Anguish of families over ‘senseless’ murders on streets of Nottingham

 Both families of Barnaby Webber and Grace O’Malley-Kumar gave emotional speeches to the crowds

-Nottingham remained in shock on Tuesday as thousands of students who should be enjoying the end of their exams in the sun instead attended a vigil for two of friends taken from them too soon.
+Nottingham remained in shock on Tuesday as thousands of students attended a vigil for two of friends taken from them too soon.

 History student Barnaby Webber and medical student Grace O’Malley-Kumar were both fatally knifed on Ilkeston Road in a “seemingly random” act of violence.